-IEUDL Module will benefit of the experience gained by the Module coordinator (Prof. Giulio Bartolini) and other key teaching staff in the three-years research project funded by the Italian Ministry of Education, which allowed the Applicant institution to be recognized as a leading research centre at the European level.
-As a result the IEUDL will represent its ancillary spin-off in terms of teaching and research activities, particularly attracting further EU partners.
+IEUDL Module will benefit of the experience gained by the Module coordinator (Prof. Giulio Bartolini) and other key teaching staff in the three-year research project funded by the Italian Ministry of Education, which allowed the Applicant institution to be recognized as a leading research centre at the European level.
+As a result, the IEUDL Module will represent its ancillary spin-off in terms of teaching and research activities, particularly attracting further EU partners.

 Schedule of the course

 The IEUDL Module is an optional course at the Department of Law, Roma Tre University.
 It attributes 7 university credits (CFU) to students able to successfully complete it.
-As for the 2016-2017 academic year the course is held in Italian.
+The course is held in Italian.
 Lectures will be held at the Department of Law, Edificio Tommaseo, Via Ostiense 139, room 12 on Wednesdays (16-18.15) and Thursdays (16-17.30).
-The course starts on Wednesday 8th March.